From food gurus to holistic health coaches, Kamilah Howard shares four people who motivate her to manage her asthma.

 There are so many people to follow on social media, but I've made it a point to follow those who inspire me or make me laugh.
 Will Smith is an incredibly talented actor who uses his various platforms to do the former.

-By posting thought-provoking videos and being vulnerable about his own struggles, hopes, dreams, and fears, he’s become a strong presence in the wellness space.
+He's become a strong presence in the wellness space by posting thought-provoking videos and being vulnerable about his struggles, hopes, dreams, and fears.

 He's been incredibly open with his Bucket List series.
 It's comical, but it also shows real moments of growth for him, which is inspiring.